-Today I finished the second of two patchwork grocery bags started a few weeks back.
+The second of two patchwork grocery bags started a few weeks back is now done.

 One of these bags is listed in my etsy shop and the other will be added there soon (second bag is listed here).
 A few other things are priority at the moment, but as soon as I have more photos of the second bag it will be posted on etsy (or get in touch).

-While piecing the fabrics together I also try to keep in mind some of the sides and bottom won't be very visible once the bag is finished.
+While piecing the fabrics together I also keep in mind some of the sides and bottom won't be visible once the bag is finished.
+So the patches along the sides and bottom should either be wider than the fold in the pattern, or they won't show on the front of the bag.

-When you are doing this sometimes you'll misjudge how much fabric is needed, and if it is just a 1/4" or so that doesn't end up covered along an edge or two, it still works out ok.
-It's best to make patchwork pieces first and then if the entire surface doesn't end up covered, these pieces can be cut smaller than the dimensions listed in the pattern.
-Then simply cut all other pieces to the same size.
+When you are doing this sometimes you'll misjudge how much fabric is needed, and if it is just a 1/4" or so that doesn't end up covered along an edge or two it still works out ok.
+If it's more than a 1/4", you probably need to unpick the patch and try again.

 After sewing the patchwork panels, I trace the outline of the piece, and then baste 1/8" in from the outline all the way around.